 It’s likely you know your target customer but if not, or if it has changed, this is a great time to focus on whom you want to serve.

 If you’re selling directly to consumers, you’ll want to know exactly who they are.
-This information may include age, gender, income level, likes/dislikes, and where they live.
+This information may include age, gender, income level, likes/dislikes, lifestyle factors, and where they live.

 This is commonly known as demographic or psychographic data.
 Creating a demographic and psychographic profile can be a fun exercise.
-Some entrepreneurs go so far as naming and illustrating their target customers.
+Some entrepreneurs go so far as naming and illustrating their target customers in detail.

 Likewise, if you’re marketing to other businesses, you’ll want to consider the size of the company you want to serve, as well as their industry, location, and specializations.
 Also, remember that though you may be a B2B company, you’re still selling to individuals, so knowing your target buyer is important, too.

 Identifying your target customer and understanding the challenges they face will help you attract the right customer.
 Speaking their language will also help persuade them you’re the best vendor for the job.

 Starting a project without goals is like embarking on a hike without a map or compass.
 You’ll likely wander and may get lost in the forest.

 Likewise, a project without goals will waste precious time and resources.

 Your goals naturally flow from your business purpose statements, and will influence decisions about the style and structure of your website.
 Writing down your project goals will help you plan your project scope–an important part of planning your business website.